Mohit-Harsh/CopilotStudioAgentAPI/README.md

 - Implement retries and proper exception handling.

-- For production, do not embed secrets in Apex; authenticate using OAuth from the Express bridge (Apex only forwards requests).
+- Do not embed secrets in Apex; authenticate using OAuth from the Express bridge (Apex only forwards requests).
 Salesforce should call your Express endpoint over HTTPS.

 **Navigation to create Apex**